RSamaium/signe/packages/sync/readme.md

 - `classType?: Function` - Specify a class type for complex objects
 - `persist?: boolean` - Enable/disable persistence (default: true)
 - `syncToClient?: boolean` - Enable/disable client synchronization (default: true)
+- `transform?: <T>(value: T) => any` - Transform the value before synchronization.
+The function receives the original value and should return the transformed value.
+Useful for type conversions, data normalization, or formatting.

 ## License